Smart Fiberglass Solutions Contact Us Now

 sharethis sharing button

-Hot work processes such as welding, cutting, grinding, and brazing generate extremely high temperatures, sparks, and molten metal spatter.
-Without proper protection, these hazards can easily damage nearby equipment, ignite flammable materials, or cause workplace fires.
+Hot work processes such as welding, cutting, grinding, brazing, and metal fabrication generate extremely high temperatures, sparks, slag, and molten metal spatter.
+Without proper protection, these hazards can damage nearby machinery, burn cables, ignite combustible materials, and increase workplace fire risk.

 What Is a Welding Blanket?

-Most modern welding blankets are made from flame-retardant fiberglass, high-silica fabric, or ceramic fibers, which can withstand extreme heat and contact with molten metal.
+Most modern welding blankets are made from fiberglass fabric, silicone coated fiberglass fabric, high-silica fabric, or ceramic fiber.
+These materials are selected because they can withstand radiant heat, welding sparks, slag, and molten metal spatter.

 How Welding Blankets Protect Equipment During Hot Work